 Numbness and throbbing in your limbs and extremities are the most common signs of circulation problems.

 If you cross your legs for too long, most likely one of your legs or feet with start to feel numb and tingly.
 Once you uncross your leg, blood rushes to your foot and feeling starts to come back.

 The numbness is from blood being cut off to your foot and therefore feeling is lost and it falls “asleep.”

 Throbbing and prickling feelings occur when blood reenters and filters through the stagnant blood and revitalizes your foot, making it feel “awake” again.

 There are many different ways to improve circulation.
-If your circulation problems arise from diabetes, obesity, or blood clots, discuss the problems and symptoms with your doctor for a solution.
+If your circulation problems arise from diabetes, obesity, or blood clots, talk with your doctor to find a solution.

-Circulation can be addressed by your doctor and treated with prescribed medicine or supplements like l-arginine, which opens blood vessels and lets blood flow more freely.
+Circulation can be addressed by your doctor and treated with prescribed medicine or supplements like l-arginine.
+L-arginine is an amino acid supplement which opens blood vessels and lets blood flow more freely.

-Generally, better health choices and more exercise will encourage better circulation and lower chances for high blood pressure–another health problem that typically comes along with diabetes and obesity.
+Generally, better health choices and more exercise will encourage better circulation and lower chances for high blood pressure.

 Standing and stretching frequently will also promote healthier blood flow and help your extremities get fed nutrients and oxygen properly.